 HUD Settlement Statement: The U.S. Department of Housing and Urban Development hereinafter known as HUD.
-The HUD Settlement Statement itemizes all closing costs; on pages 1 and 2 items that appear on this statement included real estate commissions; fees; points; and payoffs and escrow amounts.
+The HUD Settlement Statement itemizes all closing costs; on pages 1 and 2 items that appear on this statement include real estate commissions; fees; points; and payoffs and escrow amounts.
 Page 3 of the Settlement Statement is a comparison of the fees disclosed on the Good Faith Estimate (GFE) to the actual costs as listed on the HUD Settlement Statement.
 The bottom of page 3 shows the loan terms.
 The loan amount, rate, term, principal and interest payment, as well as total payment, are at the bottom.